2.1 Starting and ending

 Every LaTeX document has a \begin{document} line and an \end{document} line.

 Here, the ‘article’ is the document class.
 It is implemented in a file article.cls.
-You can use any document class on your system.
-A few document classes are defined by LaTeX itself, and vast array of others are widely available.
+You can use any document class available on your system.
+A few document classes are defined by LaTeX itself, and a vast array of others are available.
 See Document classes.

 You can include other LaTeX commands between the \documentclass and the \begin{document} commands.
 This area is called the preamble.

-The \begin{document}, \end{document} pair defines an environment; the ‘document’ environment (and no others) is required in all LaTeX documents (see document).
-LaTeX make available to you many environments that are documented here (see Environments).
+The \begin{document}\end{document} pair defines an environment; the ‘document’ environment (and no others) is required in all LaTeX documents (see document).
+LaTeX provides many environments that are documented here (see Environments).
 Many more are available to you from external packages, most importantly those available at CTAN (see CTAN: The Comprehensive TeX Archive Network).

 The following sections discuss how to produce PDF or other output from a LaTeX input file.